sseering/book/en/types_of_data.md

 Filesizes are held in a special integer type called bytes.
 Examples include 100, 15kb, and 100mb.

+### Binary data

+Binary data, like the data from an image file, is a group of raw bytes.

 ## Structured data

 Structured data builds from the simple data.
 For example, instead of a single integer, structured data gives us a way to represent multiple integers in the same value.
 Here's a list of the currently supported structured data types: objects, binary data, lists, and blocks.

-### Objects
+### Rows

-The object data type represents what you would see in one row of data in the table.
+The row data type represents what you would see in one row of data in the table.
 It has different elements of data, and each element of data is given a column name.

-### Binary data

-Binary data, like the data from an image file, is a group of raw bytes.

 ### Lists

 Lists can hold more than one value.
-This allows them to be a good container for rows of data in a table.
+These can be simple values.
+They can also hold rows, and the combination of a list of rows is often called a "table".

 ### Blocks